lineality/Python_Docker_AWS_Lambda_Deploy_Complete_Workflow/README.md

 #### Note: Like (fragile) python environments (which are often best created and discarded and recreated), the AWS process of docker deployment is buggy-glitchy, and prone to explode in random error messages.
 This makes interpretation of errors less clear.
 It is often best to try a process a few times completely from scratch when interpreting error messages (which often will be bugs and not problems with the code).

 TODO
+	- see if TF container starts more quickly than sklearn
+	- see if alpine container starts more quickly than default
+- input test with pipupdate code and api endpoint
+	- new model...

 - Experiments to run:
 		- try TFlite
-		- try venv

 		- try import pre-made env
 			- Try mini-test with simple script and libraries etc.
 		- try script